Alespi888/VerbioTest/Readme.txt

 - There are examples of input and output files attached in the project.

 - The program has been created following the Visitor design pattern.
+- Executable is created with VisualStudio in Release mode.